witorsell/placeholderxposed/README.md

 · The LSPosed Team for the framework.
 · JingMatrix for their LSPosed fork.
-· [cocobo1](https://codeberg.org/cocobo1) for adjusting the Xposed module for Kettu client mod · [Revenge Team](https://github.com/revenge-mod) for making a really good Xposed Module to base of
+· [cocobo1](https://codeberg.org/cocobo1) for adjusting the Xposed module for Kettu client mod.
+· [Revenge Team](https://github.com/revenge-mod) for making a really good Xposed Module to base of